 Elkhorn Coral Facts

-- Within the scientific community, however, it does have another tag by which it’s perhaps better known.
+- Within the scientific community, however, the wonder does have another designation by which it’s perhaps better known.
 Fortunately, that’s a comparatively simple term for the layperson to pronounce.
 That’s true since it holds the technical appellation of Acropora palmata.

 - The impressive creature received that moniker due to the efforts of Jean-Baptiste Lamarck.
-The French naturalist accomplished the first recognition of the animal as a separate and distinct species.
-He further managed that noteworthy feat in the year 1816.
+The noted French naturalist accomplished the first recognition of the animal as a separate and distinct species.
+He managed to achieve that scientifically noteworthy feat in the year 1816.

 - Sadly, the Elkhorn Coral now finds itself in dire straits.
 That’s true since its population base has been significantly reduced.
 That unfortunate state also extends across the entirety of its range.
-The IUCN therefore now lists the animal as Critically Endangered.
+The IUCN therefore now lists the animal as Critically Endangered on its published Red List.

 - It faces multiple threats to its continuation as a species.
-Like most forms of life on the planet, the majority of these stem from the actions of mankind.
-They include such perils as habitat degradation and loss, and the ongoing effects of climate change.
+Like most forms of life on the planet today, the vast majority of these dangers stem from the actions of mankind.
+They now include such perils as habitat degradation and loss, and the ongoing effects of climate change.

 Related Articles